 Your employer should also provide you with a panel of six pre-selected “Panel of Physicians” that are reasonably accessible to you after you have been injured in a work-related accident.
 You can only receive medical treatment for your workplace injury or illness from these physicians, according to O.C.G.A. § 34-9-201.

 If your claim is approved, you should be provided benefits on the eighth day after you initially submitted your Notice of Claim.
-However, if your claim is denied, it is highly recommended that you consult with a workers’ compensation lawyer in Macon to discuss appealing the decision.
+However, if your claim is denied, it is highly recommended that you consult with a Macon workers’ compensation lawyer to discuss appealing the decision.

 Call 1-844-RESULTS for qualified legal help with your claim.